-Forest Diseases.
-A great number of hiving organisms and many non-living factors are responsible for diseases that may retard the growth rate of a tree, seriously injure the tree, or kill it.
-Through the damage they cause, diseases diminish the value of the forest for watershed protection, for wildlife production, and for recreation, and reduce the commercial value of the timber.
+Forest Tree Diseases.
+A great number of living organisms and many nonliving factors are responsible for diseases that may retard the growth rate of a tree, seriously injure the tree, or kill it.
+Through the damage they cause. diseases diminish the value of the forest for watershed protection, for wildlife production, and for recreation, and reduce the commercial value of the timber.

 Forest diseases may be classified according to the agent which causes them.
-The exhibit includes examples of non-infectious diseases (drought damage, iron deficiency) and infectious diseases.
-The agents of infectious diseases include viruses (elm phloem necrosis), tube fungi (damping-off disease), sac fungi (chestnut blight), basidium fungi (red rot), and parasitic flowering plants (dwarf mistletoe).
+The exhibit includes examples of non-infectious diseases (drought damage) and infectious diseases.
+The agents of infectious diseases include viruses (elm phloem necrosis), alga-like fungi (little leaf disease), sac fungi (chestnut blight), club fungi (red rot), and parasitic flowering plants (dwarf mistletoe).

 Forest Insects.
 The insect fauna of the forest is extremely diverse.
-From seed to maturity a tree, the typical forest plant, serves as the source of food and shelter for innumerable species of insects.
+From seed to maturity a tree, the typical forest plant. serves as the source of food and shelter for innumerable species of insects.
 Most of these insects inflict but minor damage.
 There are a number, however, which may severely injure or kill the tree.
 Many of these injurious insects are destructive only during one part of their life-cycle.